 But a hangover doesn’t have to be a total day killer, so say goodbye to the necessity of a 3am kebab run to coat that aching stomach.
 Here are some natural, simple ways to avoid those head-in-a-blender hangovers.

-This might seem obvious but you would be surprised how many people forget to hydrate themselves after the first gin ‘n’ tonic.
-Hydration means more than guzzling 2 litres of blue PowerAde in a last minute attempt to save yourself from the aftermath.
-Hydration must be prioritised before the big night, meaning that during the day of and leading up to you might like to challenge yourself to drinking at least 2-3 litres of fresh filtered water.
-You might even develop a healthy habit out of it.
-Furthermore, to ensure that you’re actually hydrating yourself and not just flushing out valuable electrolytes, adding a pinch of pink Himalayan or Celtic sea salt (nooo your water won't taste salty) with a squeeze of fresh lemon juice to your water bottle will ensure you’re able to up take as much water as you need.
+Hydration means more than guzzling 2 litres of water at the end of the night in a last minute attempt to save yourself from the aftermath.
+Its best to get hydrated before a big night out, so during the day leading up to it challenge yourself to drinking at least 2-3 litres of fresh filtered water.
+And to ensure that don't flush out valuable electrolytes, add a pinch salt with a squeeze of fresh lemon juice to your water bottle.

 Eat your greens

-Make sure to include a multitude of leafy green vegetables (think kale, spinach, and swiss chard) into your diet in the lead up to a big night will definitely aid in keeping the headache away.
-The reason for this is due to their content of B vitamins which aid in the metabolism of alcohol.
-B vitamins and antioxidants help your liver to get rid of alcohol out of your system without letting it wreak too much havoc.
-But it is very important to try to have enough B vitamins to share around, so don’t skimp on your serves.
-As B vitamins are water-soluble, the body doesn’t store them for long and prefers to use them for normal functions like metabolising carbohydrates as opposed to saving your sorry backside from too many mystery cocktails.
+Making sure to include a multitude of leafy green vegetables into your diet in the lead up to a big night can help to keep a headache away.
+The reason for this is due to their content of B vitamins and multitude of antioxidants which aid in the metabolism of alcohol.
+It is important to try to have enough B vitamins to share around, so don’t skimp on your servings!
+B vitamins are water-soluble, so the body doesn’t store them for long, and prefers to use them for normal functions like metabolising carbohydrates as opposed to saving your sorry backside from too many cocktails.

 Get your beauty sleep

-A night out often turns into a really really early morning out which means you would more than likely have been awake for 20+ hours.
-What if you knew that your body doesn’t forget the sleep you deprive it of?
-Sleep is essentially the only time our bodies get to just relax and deprivation can place stress on more than just the sagging skin under your eyes but also your immune system.
-In the lead up to a long night out it’s a good idea to make sure your immune system is at its peak functionality so that you don’t end up catching more than a nasty hangover the next day.
-So sleep-in on the days leading up to and take that cat nap before heading out to power you through to the wee hours.
+A night out often means getting home in the early hours of the morning, by which time you would likely have been awake for 20+ hours.
+And your body doesn’t forget the sleep you deprive it of.
+Sleep is essentially the only time our bodies get to just relax, and not getting enough can place stress on the immune system.
+Try to get an extra hour or so of sleep on the days leading up to a big night so that you don’t end up catching more than a nasty hangover the next day.

 Take your supplements

-Finally If you want to take hangover avoidance to the next level, consider supplementing with liver supporting herbs and nutrients such as St Mary’s thistle, globe artichoke, vitamins B6, B9 and B12 on a regular basis.
-Or better yet get around our Liv'A Detox powder which contains all of these goodies and more to keep your liver loving you despite your drinking habits.
-Mixing it on coconut water is a favourite, as you’ll be sipping on electrolytes from the coconut water too.
-Otherwise you know the drill – eat a substantial meal prior to drinking.
-Don’t mix drinks, especially not tequila and remember jeggings are not appropriate leg wear for any occasion.
+If you want to take hangover avoidance to the next level, consider supplementing with liver supporting herbs and nutrients such as Milk thistle, globe artichoke, and vitamins B6, B9 and B12 on a regular basis.
+Or better yet get around Morlife's Liv'A Detox powder which contains all of these goodies and more to keep your liver loving you despite your drinking habits.
+Otherwise you know the drill – eat a substantial meal prior to drinking, don’t mix drinks, and remember jeggings are not appropriate leg wear for any occasion.
 Have a great night!